 In 2013, the Violence Against Women Reauthorization Act made additional changes to the Clery Act.
 New crimes were added to those that must be reported and new protected statuses were added as hate crime criteria.
 In addition, institutions are now required to provide primary prevention and awareness programs to all incoming students and new employees, including information about bystander intervention and grievance procedures associated with reports of sexual assault, domestic violence, dating violence, and stalking.
 Institutions must also provide written information to students and employees who are victims of certain crimes.
-The information, called the Interpersonal Violence Resource Guide, is continuously updated and is available at: http://titleix.uncc.edu/.
-This report and all documentation required by the Clery Act is compiled and maintained by Captain Sarah Smyre, Police and Public Safety Department.
-This information is updated on a continual basis with the most recent update provided on April 23, 2020.
-Documentation is available in Suite 152 of the Facilities Management and Police & Public Safety Building at UNC Charlotte.
+The information, called the Interpersonal Violence Resource Guide, is continuously updated and is available at: https://titleix.charlotte.edu/ This report and all documentation required by the Clery Act is compiled and maintained by Captain Sarah Smyre, Police and Public Safety Department.
+This information is updated on a continual basis with the most recent update provided on September I, 2021.
+Documentation is available in Suite 152 of the Facilities Management and Police & Public Safety Building.